 - Must complete an application and participate in an in-person interview.

-- Must be available for interviews on Friday, June 1st.
+- Must be available for an interview.

 Advisory Board Requirements